oneops/oneops.github.io/developer/content-development/add-a-new-component.md

 ---
-layout: dev-doc
+layout: wmt/docs
+side-navigation: dev-navigation.html
 title: Add a New Component
 ---

+# Add a New Component

 To add a new [Component](../general/key-concepts.html#component) Class to a model so it can be used by [Platforms,](../general/key-concepts.html#platform) follow these steps:

 In this example, we use *Jboss* as an example of a new component.